 - Pedophilia

-It is not enough to simply claim that an individual has a mental disorder.
+It is not enough to claim that an individual has a mental disorder.
 Individuals have to provide proof of their condition.
-This must include a diagnosis provided by a mental health professional who is appropriately qualified.
+This must include a diagnosis provided by an appropriately qualified mental health professional.
 Furthermore, individuals may only join the program if the court determines they are not an unreasonable risk to others.

 The Reasons for the Crime

-Individuals are only permitted not the mental health diversion program if their illness led to a criminal offense.
-If the offense was not associated with mental illness in any way, individuals are not allowed to take part in the program.
+Individuals are permitted the mental health diversion program if their illness leads to a criminal offense.
+If the crime was not associated with mental illness in any way, individuals are not allowed to take part in the program.

 Treatment Options